cuneytuzunsakal/Covid-19-Dashboard/README.md

 # Conclusion
-This COVID-19 dashboard provides a comprehensive view of the global COVID-19 situation, including the number of cases and deaths, ICU bed availability, testing rates, and vaccination rates.
+This COVID-19 dashboard provides a comprehensive view of the global COVID-19 situation, including the number of cases and deaths, intensive care, testing, and vaccination counts.
 The dashboard is designed to be user-friendly and enables users to analyze the data based on their specific needs.